Activities & Prep

 Where are some good places to eat in Pembroke?

-Check out the Downtown Eateries Guide 2023 created by Experience Downtown Pembroke for a list of over 20 eateries in Pembroke featuring cuisines from across the world.
+Visit the City of Pembroke’s website for a list of over 20 eateries in Pembroke featuring cuisines from across the world!

 Q: Who should I call with my admissions questions?